 A.4.
-Transfer from an M.S.-only to the M.S./Ph.D.
+Changing from M.S.-only to the M.S./Ph.D.
 Program

 Students who are already involved in the M.S. program at UCSB and who wish to continue on for a doctorate should discuss their prospects with their faculty advisor and other professors.
-If, after receiving advice and encouragement, a student wishes to apply for the Ph.D. program, they must start and complete a new application via the Graduate Division application website.
+If, after receiving advice and encouragement, a student wishes to apply for the Ph.D. program, they must start and complete a new online graduate application via the Graduate Division's website.
 This application is usually done after passing the Ph.D.
 Screening Exam (see Section B.3).